JuliaAttic/SparseVectorsOLD.jl/README.md

 view(A, :, i)   # construct a view of the i-th column of X
                 # where X is an instance of SparseMatrixCSC
                 # returns a instance of SparseVectorView

+getcol(A, i)   # get a copy of the i-th column of a sparse matrix A
+               # returns an instance of SparseVector

 unsafe_colrange(A, i1:i2)  # construct an unsafe view of a range of columns
                            # i.e. from the i1-th to i2-th column.